Key takeaways

 0.4% less body fat

-What is soluble fiber, you might reasonably ask?
 Soluble fiber absorbs water and turns into a gel during digestion.
-This slows down digestion, so you feel full longer, while also improving your blood sugar levels.
-You can find soluble fiber in glucomannan or psyllium husk supplements as well as many foods, such as oats, barley, nuts, lentils, and beans.
+This slows down digestion, so you feel full longer.
+At the same time, it improves your blood sugar levels.
+You can find soluble fiber in glucomannan or psyllium husk supplements.
+Fiber also shows up in many foods, such as oats, barley, nuts, lentils, and beans.

 (Insoluble fiber, by the way, is also important for your health.
 Found in vegetables and whole grains, it bulks up your stool and helps it pass through your stomach and intestines.)